wov2004/likeavenom/README.md

-# likeavenom
+# like-a-venom
-training for layouting
+# training for layouting
+# make this Vladimir Kovalov